mkurlavicius/tictactoe/README.md

     * Moves@create - Hidden form behind every button to create a new move on click and redirect back to Games@show action.

+- [x] API

+    As application itself, the API is the same actions

+    * Api\Games@index - List all games, paginated.

+    * Api\Games@show  - The game that is played.
+Json includes squares and moves.

+    * Api\Games@store - For creating the game.
+Size and who starts (computer, human) are the parameters.
+Returns the 'message', the 'game' and the 'last_move' in case computer started the game.

+    * Api\Moves@store- creating the 'moves'.
+The answer is always the 'game' with 'squares' a message and 'last_move', to satisfy the tasks requirements, although its not necessary to have this attribute as all 'moves' could be included in the 'game' and frontend could pick up the last one.

 - [x] Missing Features

     * Computer never looses.
 Its probably possible to devise a strategy and code it with predicates